jamesdank/Youtube.Channel.Name.to.RSS.Feed/README.md

-pip install --upgrade google-api-python-client
+pip install --upgrade google-api-python-client</br>
-Go to https://console.cloud.google.com and get an API key Add your api key to line 6.
+Go to https://console.cloud.google.com and get an API key</br>
+Add your api key to line 6.